 Protect Your Income

-There are a variety of insurances available to physicians, and disability insurance is one worth considering in your budgeting for doctors plan.
+There are a variety of insurance policies available to physicians, and disability insurance is one worth considering.
 It covers a percentage of your income should you become unable to work due to an injury or illness.
 If you didn’t purchase a policy during your residency or fellowship, you can buy one as part of a group plan or as an individual.
-Check to see if it’s a perk offered by your employer–Christine’s practice, for example, includes a disability plan as part of its benefits package.
+Check to see if it’s a perk offered by your employer.
+Christine’s practice, for example, includes a disability plan as part of its benefits package.
 Monthly premium amounts vary, but in general, the younger and healthier you are, the cheaper the policy.

 Recommended: Short Term vs. Long Term Disability Insurance